WHEN GIVING IS NOT ENOUGH

 Ten is the minimum but not limited to.

 If you can count one to ten, then you can count even up million.
-Because millions is a group of tens.
+Because millions are a group of tens.

 The tithes are symbolic of the whole.
 The ten represents the ninety, and the ninety is in the 10.
 God consecrates the ten and He blesses the ninety.